greg-raven/Uncommon-Sense/_posts/2014-01-22-legacy-of-lawlessness.md

 tag: 'Michelle Bachman'
 ---

-My opinion is, the legacy of Barack Obama will be of the establishment of lawlessness in the United States, and that doesn’t portend well for the future of the United States.
+My opinion is, the legacy of Barack Obama will be of the establishment of lawlessness in the United States, and that doesn't portend well for the future of the United States.